xdp-adc/xdp-adc.github.io/_build/html/_sources/get_started/aws_elastic_beanstalk.rst.txt

 Create a project
 ****************

-Do we have a project concept?
+Create a project in our beta portal.

 Generate API key
 ****************

-As the question above?
+Generate a XDP-ADC API key for the created project.

 Docker Compose